HsHs-dev/ICS-15-213-2015/README.md

 ## Why am I taking this course?

-I am taking this course as a part of my *Learnign Computer Science Journey*, to enrich my knwoledge to computer systems which considered a crucial topic, as well as a part of my preparation to *Operating Systems* course, which requires some prior knwoledge of computer systems.
+I am taking this course as a part of my *Learning Computer Science Journey*, to enrich my knwoledge to computer systems which considered a crucial topic, as well as a part of my preparation to *Operating Systems* course, which requires some prior knwoledge of computer systems.

 ### Links 🔗